Alabama Crimson Tide at Texas A&M Aggies (+7.5, 60)

 The two-time defending national champions take on the Heisman Trophy quarterback who nearly derailed their title defense a year ago when top-ranked Alabama travels to No. 6 Texas A&M for a Southeastern Conference showdown Saturday afternoon.
 Star quarterback Johnny Manziel and the Aggies put their nation-best eight-game winning streak on the line against Alabama's vaunted defense in one of the most-anticipated matchups of the season.
 Last year in Tuscaloosa, Ala., Manziel's Heisman campaign hit high gear when he orchestrated a 29-24 upset of the undefeated Crimson Tide.

-Temperatures in the low 90s with partly cloudy skies and a 10 percent chance of rain.
+WEATHER: Temperatures in the low 90s with partly cloudy skies and a 10 percent chance of rain.
 Winds blowing ENE at 6 mph.
-LINE:

 * Crimson Tide are 20-8 ATS in their last 28 road games.